-There were two phrases that reverberated like a greek chorus over the course of my 40 days.
+There were two phrases that reverberated like a Greek chorus over the course of my 40 days.
 “I love you without a phone,” and “I wish I could quit social media.”
 Meeting friends for dinner only to be swiftly complimented on how engaging and present I was felt like a punch to the gut.
 It killed me that my most treasured confidants had not felt the full weight of my undivided attention with a phone on the table.
 It had never occurred to me to afford the device that much power.
 I wanted to be a generous listener.

 That became priority one.

 The oft-noted unfulfilled desire to get off social media threw me.
 People get downright jealous when you’re off the merry-go-round.
 If you’re feeling a tinge of blackout envy, allow me to offer you this: That option is readily available.
 Give it a whirl.
-Your brain will recalibrate to other means of distraction—and fast.
-Trust.
+Your brain will recalibrate to other means of distraction—and fast. #trust.

 Remember when you’d get a roll of film back from the developer only to find 8 out of 10 photos were awful?
 That was disappointing circa 1998, was it not?
 Scroll through your camera roll.
 The ratio is still alive and well.
 I’m personally hoarding an insane number of images (over 10,000) on my phone.
 My memories have a hard drive, and I sometimes relate to my iPhone as an appendage.

 Dinner parties were by far the most surreal experience of all.
 Without fail, I was the lone wolf at the table with zero advance press on the comings and goings of other guests.
 At one such gathering, this sentence was uttered in earnest: “How do you not know J— ran into D— in Italy?!”
 Take a minute for the absurdity to land.
-Why should I know who's running into who in Naples?
+Why should I know who's running into whom in Naples?
 Time was, when you saw a buddy after a prolonged absence, you’d ask them what they’d been up to.
 This courtesy allows one to cherry pick from amongst a list of stories, selecting tales the present company will favor most.

 Hanging out with friends is now akin to being at a rock show where you know the band’s full back catalogue.
 Everyone is shouting out requests.
 It’s very shut up and play the hits.
 Being that I was off social media entirely, all my moods and stories (inane and exotic alike) were vaulted.
 That felt good.
 Instagram had not run away with the narrative.
 They were mine to tell.

-I drew a self-portrait of myself when I was in my early 20s.
+I drew a self-portrait when I was in my early 20s.
 It was a strange little watercolor with exaggerated cartoonish features, dark eyes, and a bit of a moody, forlorn intensity.
 A friend saw it and said, “God, that drawing looks more like you than you do.”
 It’s true that sometimes a rendition can feel more like a thing than the thing itself.
 Art imitates life.
 Life imitates art.
 A photo can conjure a feeling.
 Expressionism can be transcendent.

 It was not until I got back online that I had a bird’s-eye view of my takeaway from this experiment.
 In the end, the biggest cleanse ended up not in sharing, but in the documenting of life.
 Gone was the compulsion to record.
 Sharing is human.
 It’s powerful.
 It's true we are more connected than ever.
 The question is, what are you sharing?
 Art or illusion, or both?
 Are you generous?
 Are you listening?
 Are you present, or are you looking around?